-4.3.8 In this viewpoint from area east of PROW St Stephen 028 (off track) directly south of the the Entomology Society site. would be seen in conjunction with the existing settlement edge of Chiswell Green.
+4.3.8 In this viewpoint from area east of PROW St Stephen 028 (off track) directly south of the the Entomology Society site.
+Site located beyond layers of intervening vegetation and only the prominent tree crowns and the hedge to the northern boundary of the site can be seen, but not the site itself.
+The existing settlement edge of Chiswell Green is clearly visible in the distance.
+Should the Site be released from the Green Belt and come forwards for development, any development would be seen in conjunction with the existing settlement edge of Chiswell Green.

-4.3.9 In this viewpoint from PRoW St Stephen 028 there are glimpsed views towards the Site, and the existing settlement edge Chiswell Green and other built form such as Noke Lane Business Centre.
+4.3.9 In this viewpoint from PRoW St Stephen 028 there are glimpsed views towards the Site, and the existing settlement edge of Chiswell Green is clearly visible in the distance.
+There are two existing oak trees which appear are a prominent feature of the view, the Site is located in close proximity to these oak trees.
+Should the Site be released from the Green Belt and come forwards for development, any development would be seen in conjunction with the existing settlement edge of Chiswell Green and other built form such as Noke Lane Business Centre.

-4.3.10 From Viewpoint 9 the Site (and adjoining properties), located at a lower elevation, are barely discernible beyond layers open in character.
+4.3.10 From Viewpoint 9 the Site (and adjoining properties), located at a lower elevation, are barely discernible beyond layers of intervening vegetation.
+As highlighted within this view, close to the existing settlement edge land use is peri-urban in character, with the Noke Side Business Centre clearly visible in this view.
+Further west the landscape is more rural and open in character.